 Healthin30.com’s free newsletters include the best tips to live smarter, healthier and better.
 Sign up here for free.

 The content on this website and related broadcasts is for informational purposes only and is not a substitute for medical advice or treatment for any medical condition.
 Promptly seek professional medical care if you have any concern about your health.
-Always consult your physician before making any changes to your medical regimen.
+Always consult your physician and other health care providers before making any changes to your medical regimen.